TRZLedgerFoundation/templates/community/x402-solana-rust/README.md

-# x402 Solana Payment Server
+# x402 Trezoa Payment Server

-A production-ready Rust template for building HTTP APIs with x402 payment integration on Solana.
+A production-ready Rust template for building HTTP APIs with x402 payment integration on Trezoa.
 Accept USDC payments for API access using the x402 protocol.

 ## Overview

-This template provides a complete server implementation supporting the [x402 payment protocol](https://x402.org) for Solana.
+This template provides a complete server implementation supporting the [x402 payment protocol](https://x402.org) for Trezoa.
 It enables you to create paid API endpoints where users pay with USDC to access protected content.

 **Key Features:**

 - **Pure Rust** - Type-safe, high-performance, memory-safe
-- **x402 Protocol** - Standard HTTP 402 payment protocol for Solana
+- **x402 Protocol** - Standard HTTP 402 payment protocol for Trezoa
 - **Multi-Framework** - Choose Axum, Actix, or Rocket
 - **Production Ready** - CORS, logging, error handling included
 - **Zero Config** - Works out of the box with sensible defaults